 In addition, the following criteria may have additional value:

-We would aim (as far as possible) at balance by gender and multi-disciplinarity.
+We aim (as far as possible) at balance by gender and multi-disciplinarity.

 Experts (Belgians and other nationals) nominated by Belgium and selected by the Multidisciplinary Expert Panel should contact the Belgian Focal Point for financial support.
 They are eligible to receive financial support for travel and accommodation if they fulfil the following criteria: